François Fillon: Presidential bid

-Fillon entered the 2016 Republican presidential primary, held on 20 November 2016, and seemed a likely third as late as a week before the vote.
+Fillon entered the 2016 The Republicans presidential primary, held on 20 November 2016, and seemed a likely third as late as a week before the vote.
 In early counting, Fillon emerged as the clear frontrunner, with Alain Juppé in second place.
-Third place Sarkozy conceded, bringing his support to Fillon, and Fillon and Juppé went into the run-off on 27 November 2016.
-Juppé conceded to Fillon, pledging his support for him as the Republican nominee in the 2017 presidential election.
+Third place Sarkozy conceded, bringing his support to Fillon, and Fillon and Juppé went into the runoff on 27 November 2016.
+Juppé conceded to Fillon, pledging his support for him as The Republicans' nominee in the 2017 presidential election.

-As of November 2016, Fillon was seen as the frontrunner for the Presidency against the Socialist candidate Benoît Hamon, Emmanuel Macron and Marine Le Pen.
+As of November 2016, Fillon was seen as the frontrunner for the presidency against the Socialist candidate Benoît Hamon, Emmanuel Macron and Marine Le Pen.
 However, revelations of series of political scandals at the end of January shattered his presidential bid, with polls rapidly showing him behind both Marine Le Pen and Emmanuel Macron and out of the runoff.
 Fillon's visits on the ground attracted protesters who further destabilised his campaign.
-The news provocated consternation in Germany where Fillon was seen as a serious and trusted candidate.
+The news provoked consternation in Germany where Fillon was seen as a serious and trusted candidate.

 On 23 April 2017, he secured 20.0% of the votes at the first round of the French presidential election, arriving third, and therefore failing to enter the runoff.